Guard and archers of Mary, Queen of Scots: Personnel

+The quartermaster Allan Stewart was given £2,250 Scots for pay in the first quarter of 1564.
+Part payments for the quarter of April, May, and June 1564 were made to the archers Andrew Ferrier in Linlithgow, Robert Douglas, Charles de la Bros, Captain Gibson, and Bellok.
+Mary made another progress in 1564, and Allan Stewart was paid for their "removals" and palliasses "during the tyme of the quenis grace passing fra Edinburgh to Atholl to the huntis to Inverness and throuch the north cuntrie and to hir grace cumming agane to Edinburgh".

 In January 1565, several members of the Hume family fought with the guard on Edinburgh's High Street, injuring James Stewart of Cardonald.
 The privy council ordered Jasper, Patrick, and Alexander Hume to enter themselves in ward in Stirling Castle.

 Mary now had a detachment of foot soldiers.
-Alexander Stewart was one of Mary's "four captains of war", the other captains of the footmen were James Cullen, Robert Lauder, and Hew Lauder.
+Alexander Stewart was one of Mary's "four captains of war", the other captains of the footmen were James Cullen, Robert Lauder, and Hew or Hugh Lauder.
+Hugh Lauder had been promoted from Corporal.
 According to the English diplomat Thomas Randolph, Robert Lauder of the guard had raised 300 men in July 1565.
-Randolph wrote that Robert Lauder had struck a kirk minister and Hew Lauder had killed a man at Dunbar.
+Randolph wrote that Robert Lauder had struck a kirk minister (Robert Pont), and Hew Lauder had killed a man at Dunbar.
 Darnley was in charge of the musters.
+Captain James Stewart had a quarrel with a servant of the Earl of Moray named Grant, and it was said their feud might be an occasion to harm Moray at Perth.

 During the Chaseabout Raid, the straw palliasses or mattresses were changed every time Mary and Lord Darnley changed camp or every fifteen days.
 Mary wrote to her supporters, including Robert Murray of Abercairny, to send as many fighting men as possible, with rations for 20 days, and "palzeonis to ly on the fieldis".
 The "palzeonis" were tents, and the exchequer rolls include a payment for tents taken to Nithsdale and Annandale during the Chaseabout Raid.
+Edinburgh burgh council paid £1,000 Scots to Captain Robert Lauder for the wages of his "men of weir" for August 1565.
+In return Edinburgh did not have to raise a force against the rebels, but was ordered to have a strong night watch.

 John Gibson of the guard obtained a licence for lead mining.
 Robert Stewart, an archer, was imprisoned or threatened with detention at Threave Castle in March 1566 for profiting from piracy.